RyanGaudion/COM528-Assignment1/README.md

 > Note - None of these properties are allowed to be blank.

-The user is able to create a temporary properties file from within the application.
+The user is able to suggested however to create a temporary properties file from within the application.
 To do this, proceed to [http://localhost:8080/pointOfSalesDevice/properties.jsp](http://localhost:8080/pointOfSalesDevice/properties.jsp).

 This page displays a form from which the user is able to change properties.
 No field can be blank.
 Upon clicking `update properties`, a temporary properties file with be created, or overwritten if one already exists with this new data.